kenlooney/hello-world/README.md

 # hello-world
-I am Kenneth Looney and finally learning how to use GitHub
+I am Kenneth Looney and finally learning how to use GitHub for my projects